puyanwei/space-tourism/README.md

 - Storybook for component library
 - Deployed with Vercel

-### Issues with App Directory structure
+### Issues

+#### Using Next 13 App folder (beta)

 - Multiple font loading does not seem to work with tailwind.
 The custom variable names do not seem to get picked up in `tailwind.config`
 - RootLayout (`Layout.tsx` on the root of app) contains the server loading of fonts, but adding Navbar into it prevents passing in current url prop so that current link can be highlighted.
-This needs to be done client side, so you cannot do both.
+This needs to be done client side, and there is no way to load via server and client on the same file.

+#### Other Issues

+- Storybook is unable to load if tailwind is using a reference to an asset in the public folder.
+In my instance, a reference for a background image which ommited the public folder in the url confuses Storybook into trying to find this when loading its css.
+Using the config `staticDirs: ["../public"],` in `main.t` doesn't seem to work.